Scylla IV: Intrinsic Stellar Properties and Line-of-Sight Dust Extinction Measurements Towards 1.5 Million Stars in the SMC and LMC: Discussion

 In Figure \ref{fig:av}c, we plot dust surface density ($\Sigma_D$) as a function of the median $A_V$ for each Scylla field.
 We compare this correlation with previous estimates of FIR-derived dust surface densities as described by Eqn.
 7 in \citet[][]{draine2014}:

 We calculate the theoretical dust surface density based on the range of observed BEAST $A_V$ and overlay the results as a dashed black line, including a 0.1 mag offset along the x-axis to account for potential foreground extinction.
-Although the relation between $A_V$ and $\Sigma_D$ is similar, there is a notable offset: \citet{dalcanton2015} found a factor of $\sim2.5$ difference between their extinction inferred from CMD fitting versus dust surface densities from FIR dust emission modeling in M31.
+Although the relation between $A_V$ and $\Sigma_D$ is similar, there is a notable offset.
+This is not the first instance of discrepancy found: \citet{dalcanton2015} found a factor of $\sim2.5$ difference between their extinction inferred from CMD fitting versus dust surface densities from FIR dust emission modeling in M31.
 Similarly, \citep{planck2016} found a factor of $\sim2$ factor difference between \citet{draine2007} extinction estimates versus quasar $A_V$ measurements, and \citet{ymj2021} found a factor of 1.8 difference between CMD extinction measurements in the SMC versus dust surface densities derived measured from FIR emission modeling.
 When we apply a correction factor of 2.5 to $\Sigma_D$ (grey dashed line), the model is now within $1\sigma$ of the observed emission, indicating that BEAST $A_V$ estimates are in fact in agreement with existing FIR-derived dust surface density measurements.

 For all ancillary ISM tracers, we find positive correlations with the median BEAST-derived extinction measurements in the MCs.
 However, in the SMC, these correlations are much less pronounced owing to the smaller amounts of dust in the SMC and resolution effects.
 For both galaxies, these correlations indicate that BEAST-derived extinction measurements are broadly capturing the average ISM content in each Scylla field.
-Future Scylla publications will expand this investigation by comparing the BEAST-derived extinction parameters ($A_V$, $R_V$, and the presence of the 2175~\r{A} bump) at the original resolutions of the ancillary ISM tracers (Yanchulova Merica-Jones et al. 2025, in prep), and use extinction to quantify the fraction of CO-dark molecular gas as a function of metallicity between the LMC and SMC (Murray al. 2025, in prep).
+Future Scylla publications will expand this investigation by comparing the BEAST-derived extinction parameters ($A_V$, $R_V$, and the presence of the 2175~\r{A} bump) at the original resolutions of the ancillary ISM tracers, and use extinction to quantify the fraction of CO-dark molecular gas as a function of metallicity between the LMC and SMC (Murray al. 2025, in prep).
 On their own, extinction measurements can be used to construct high spatial resolution extinction maps (Lindberg et al. 2025, in prep).